-My primary areas of interest include Algorithms, Networks and Data Mining.
+My primary area of interest include Approximation Algorithms.

 Several types of attacks on ad hoc networks have been discussed in literature.
 Some of these (blackhole or grey holes attack, rushing attack, wormhole attacks) cripple the network by disrupting the route of the legitimate packets while others (flooding attack) inject too many extra packets in the system thereby consuming system resources like bandwidth, memory/computational power of nodes.
 We are interested in devising methods to protect the routing protocols in ad hoc networks against various types of attacks or reduce the impact of the attacks.